 - Use public health guidance to help you control the risk of COVID-19 infection at work.
 The Ministry of Health has guidance about what you can do to reduce the risk that COVID-19 spreads(external link) at your business or service.
 This guidance is updated whenever public health experts learn more about the virus.

-- Keep up to date as the pandemic develops.
-The pace of change in the COVID-19 pandemic is much faster than typical risks to work health and safety.
+- Keep up to date as the situation develops.
+The pace of change during COVID-19 is much faster than typical risks to work health and safety.
 It’s important you stay informed about any developments that may have an impact on your business or service.
-Unite Against COVID-19(external link) has the latest information about the pandemic.
+Unite Against COVID-19(external link) has the latest information about COVID-19.

 Continue to reassess the risk of COVID-19 transmission at work and the controls you have in place to manage the risk.
 Make sure you consult with your workers and their representatives on this.
 We have general information about identifying, assessing, and managing risk.